uzh-rpg/data_driven_mpc/README.md

 ```
 The models will be saved under the directory `ros_gp_mpc/results/model_fitting/<git_hash>/`.

 You can visualize the performance of the combined three models using the visualization script.
-Make sure to input the correct git hash.
+Make sure to input the correct model version (git hash) and model name.
 ```
 python src/model_fitting/gp_visualization.py --model_name simple_sim_gp --model_version <git_hash>
 ```